harness/developer-hub/docs/continuous-delivery/gitops/create-cluster-with-iam.md

 In AWS (Amazon Web Services), IAM stands for Identity and Access Management.
 IAM allows you to manage user access and permissions to various AWS services and resources.
 Specifically, it is a set of permissions that you can assign to AWS resources or to an AWS service.
 It is not associated with a specific user or group, but rather with a resource or service.

 IAM roles are commonly used in scenarios where you want to grant permissions to AWS services or resources, rather than individual users.
-They are used to define the set of permissions that a service or resource needs to perform specific tasks or access certain resources within your AWS environment.

-This tutorial covers how to handle the setup of Harness GitOps Agent in a multicluster AWS environment and deploy to clusters by letting the Agent assume an IAM role.
+This tutorial covers how to handle the setup of a Harness GitOps Agent in a multi-cluster AWS environment and deploy to those clusters by letting the Agent assume an IAM role.

 :::note

 Currently, this feature is behind the feature flag, `GITOPS_IAM`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.

-Also note that GitOps Clusters with IAM role can only be created on a GitOps Agent that is installed in Amazon EKS.
+Also note that GitOps Clusters with IAM role can only be created for a GitOps Agent that is installed in Amazon EKS.

 :::